patatajoe933/BLEManager/README.md

 **Detailed Explanation:**

-This section describes how to define the name of a tab in the application, which typically represents a BLE service.
+This section describes how to define the name of a tab in the application, which represents a BLE service.
 This is achieved by adding a specific descriptor to a characteristic within that service.

 *   **JSON Configuration:** The descriptor's configuration is defined using a JSON object: `{"type":"serviceName", "order":1}`

 *   **`"type":"serviceName"`:** This is the key property.
 It tells the application that the *value* of the associated characteristic should be used as the name for the tab representing the service.

 *   **`"order":1`:** This property determines the order in which the tabs are displayed in the application's user interface.
 Lower numbers are displayed first.
-Since this descriptor is specifically for the service name/tab header, it's common to use `order: 1` to ensure it's displayed first among other potential descriptors for the same service.

 **Example:**